Aidar5/nattoeng/docs/source/book/15_module_re/compile.rst

 When using re.compile in search(), match(), findall(), finditer() and fullmatch() methods, additional parameters appear:

-* pos - allows you to specify an index in the string from which to start matching
+* pos - allows you to specify an index in the string from where to start looking for a match
 * endpos - specifies from which index the search should be started

 Their use is similar to the execution of a string slice.